Meet Our Coaches

 Men's Soccer - Blair Reid

-Blair Reid, men's head soccer coach, was instrumental in getting soccer in Iowa as a state sanctioned high school sport.
+Blair Reid will be entering his 29th season as men's head soccer coach at Grand View.
+He was instrumental in getting soccer in Iowa as a state sanctioned high school sport.
 In 2001, he was inducted into the Iowa High School Soccer Coaches Hall of Fame; he is also a member of the Grand View Hall of Fame.

-At Grand View, Reid has coached the Vikings to 13 MCC championships, 9 MCC Tournament Championships, one district championship, and seven national tournament appearances.
+At Grand View, Reid has coached the Vikings to 14 MCC championships, 10 MCC Tournament Championships, one district championship, and eight national tournament appearances.
 The Vikings advanced to the quarterfinals of the NAIA National Tournament in both 2010 and 2011.
 He has been named MCC Coach of the Year seven times, NAIA District 15 coach of the year eight times, and Region VII Coach of the three times.
-In September of 2010, Reid won his 300th and is one of the winningest coaches in the NAIA.
+Reid has won 341 games as head coach at Grand View and is the fifth winningest active coach in the NAIA.

 Men's Volleyball - Donan Cruz